desctable/desctable/README.md

 <br>

-In the case of nested groups (aka sub-group analysis), statistical tests are performed only between the groups of the deepest grouping level.
+In the case of nested groups (a.k.a. sub-group analysis), statistical tests are performed only between the groups of the deepest grouping level.

 Statistical tests are automatically picked depending on the data and the grouping factor.